 Tushy is revolutionizing the modern bidets for modern behinds.

-They take wastefulness out of toilet waste by encouraging Americans to dump cleaning up after dumps with paper and discover the benefits of adopting the bidet lifestyle to “save money, save the planet, and save your butt”.
+They take wastefulness out of toilet waste by encouraging Americans to dump cleaning up with paper and discover the benefits of adopting the bidet lifestyle to “save money, save the planet, and save your butt”.

 Tushy has also partnered with Samagra to donate a portion of the profits to building community toilets in rural India.
 Their ultimate goal is to help communities live healthier and more dignified lives.